 Creating a watch zone on your device allows you to be notified of incidents and warnings in a particular area of your choice.
 This can be a variety of incidents, such as fire; floods; severe weather; gas leaks, and air quality.

 If you want to pause your alerts for a particular watch zone, you can switch them on or off on the home screen.

 For further guidance on how to create a watch zone, head to the VicEmergency Knowledge Base.

 VicEmergency Hotline - 1800 226 226

-You can call the VicEmergency Hotline (1800 226 226) at any time of the day or night to access emergency information during and after major incidents in Victoria.
-It also offers information to help Victorians plan for and recover from emergencies.
+You can call the VicEmergency Hotline (1800 226 226) - any time day or night - to access emergency information, during and after, major incidents in Victoria.
+It also offers information to help Victorians plan for, and recover from, emergencies.

 Types of warnings